grandjam/SIOP2021Models/ScullenEtAl_Model/README.md

 > Scullen, S.E., Bergey, P.K., Aiman-Smith, L. (2005).
 Forced distribution rating systems and the improvement of workforce potential: A baseline simulation. *Personnel Psychology, 58,* 1-32.

-The basic premise of the model is to demonstrate how a large degree of gender stratificaiton can emerge at the upper levels of an organizational hierarchy as a result of very small biases in the performance evaluation ratings provided to males versus females that are used to make promotion decisions.
+The basic premise of the model is to demonstrate how characteristics of forced distribution rating systems (i.e., firing a certain percentage of employees in an organization each year) interact with the the reliability and validity of a selection system, the selection ratio, and an organization's turnover rate to impact workforce performance potential.

 ## Model pseudocode
-Martell et al. (1996) do not provide the exact pseudocode on which their model is based, but enough details are provided in the text to repliate the model.
+Scullen et al. (2005) provide the exact pseudocode on which their model is based in Table 1 of their paper.
 The basic steps carried out in the model are as follows:

-1. Create hierarchical organization with k levels
-2. Populate each organizational level with nk original employees
-3. Assign each employee a gender such that nmale = nfemale
-4. Randomly assign each employee a performance evaluation score such that performancefemale ~ N(50,10) and performancemale ~ N(50,10) + bias
-5. Randomly select TO% of employees to turnover from the organization
-6. Determine if any open positions exist at level k and promote highest performing employees from level k-1 into openings
-7. Fill open positions in lowest organizational level with new hires using procedure in Steps 3 and 4
-8. If number of original employees > 0, return to Step 5
+1. Initialize time clock t = 0
+2. Create 10 groups of 10 employees in each organization
+3. Create a voluntary turnover schedule for each firm
+4. Increment time clock t = t + 1
+5. Invoke volutnary turnover and immediate replacement schedule for period t
+6. Evaluate employees in accordance with Equation 3
+7. Rank employees by Rating
+8. Terminate employees with lowest Ratings
+9. Create new applicants for each opening
+10. Evaluate applicants in accordance with Equation 1
+11. Rank applicants by application score
+12. Hire applicants with highest application score
+13. If t < 30, then go to Step 4
-9. End
+14. End

 Each step of the pseudocode is copied into the R code for the computational model so that the user can see how these model steps were implemented.
 Furthermore, the R code for the model is extensively commented to describe what each line of code accomplishes.